 One theory regarding adolescent identity development is Josselson's Process of Individuation, as described in Damon's "Social and Personality Development".
 He proposes that during adolescence and early adulthood, the major psychosocial task is the development of a personal identity.
 Up until this stage in development, the main focus has been very egocentric in the individual.
 Adolescence brings with it the need to define who we are and how we fit in.
-Identity development is a twofold process and is impacted on by both internal and external factors10.
+Identity development is a twofold process and is impacted on by both internal and external factors.
 The internal, psychological role is to establish and understand "who I am".
-The external, social role is to establish and understand "who I am".
+The external, social role is to establish and understand "where I fit in".
+This process is usually resolved by the age of 22.